schustischuster/evoGE/ATGE-DevSeq/README.md

 ## Comparative Analysis of ATGE and DevSeq data sets

-This code visualizes the results of the AtGenExpress (ATGE) and DevSeq comparative analysis.
+This code visualizes the results of the AtGenExpress (ATGE) and DevSeq comparative analysis, which can be found [here](https://github.com/schustischuster/ATGE-DevSeq).

 ## Contents